 Why Cost Control is More Important than Ever

-After years of steady economic growth, businesses around the globe are confronted with uncertainty.
-The challenge for finance leaders today is to make the right decisions and changes that will enable their companies to become more resilient and thrive as we adjust to the new normal.
+With economic shocks growing more frequent and severe, businesses around the globe are confronted with uncertainty on a near-constant basis.
+The challenge for finance leaders today is to make the right decisions and changes that will enable their companies to become more resilient and thrive, positioning them for growth whenever stability returns.

 Cost control has always been important, but, in times of good economic health, growing revenues and planning investments for growth were the top business priorities.
 Today, with revenue growth stilted in many industries, controlling costs is more important than ever.